The online shopping trend driven by COVID-19 is only expected to continue this year. In

 However, providing holiday customer support is not an area where this approach tends to work.
 It’s unwise to put yourself in a position where you have to find ways to deal with holiday volume while dealing with the volume.
 In particular, you need time to hire and train any new customer service agents you want to add to the team.

-Viewed from another angle, your holiday volume also means that this is one of your biggest opportunities to impress your customers.
+another angle, your holiday volume also means that this is one of your biggest opportunities to impress your customers.

 By deciding where you’ll make an investment now, your entire support team will be better positioned when the holidays roll around.